PHANTOM-op/hh/Getting-Started.md

 * **More humans than bots** - Adding a lot of bots to a server just wastes resources, and making 'bot collection' servers is generally frowned upon.
 No server should need more bots than humans.
 * **Strong knowledge of Discord and Discord bots, and the ability to read documentation** - Vortex is easy-to-use for admins and moderators, but only if they are willing to put in the time to read the documentation (this wiki).
 In general, asking for support for a question answered here will result in being redirected back to this wiki.
 * **Follow Discord's Terms of Service** - While not automatically detected, if a server is reported for ToS violations, Vortex may be manually removed.
+> ⚠ **Please read these requirements; Vortex may automatically leave your server if it does not meet them!**

 ## 🌀 Adding Vortex to Your Server
 The first step is to make sure that Vortex is actually on your server!
 To add a bot to your server, you must have the **Manage Server** permission on the server.
 If you do, you can click this link to add Vortex to your server: